paduagroup/fftool/README.md

     rings.
 Improper dihedrals can be indicated by `improper` records.
 If a `reconnect` record is present, then connectivity will be guessed based on bond distances from the force field.
-After the z-matrix the informations above, the name of a file with force field parameters can be supplied.
+After the z-matrix and the informations above, the name of a file with force field parameters can be supplied.

-    MDL `.mol` format is widely used, containing a table with coordinates and also bonds.
-The name of a file with force field parameters can be given in the first line after the molecule name, or in the third line.
+    The MDL `.mol` format is widely used, containing a table with coordinates and also bonds.
+The name of a file with force field parameters can be given in the first line after the molecule name or in the third line.
 If the keyword `reconnect` is present after the force field filename, then connectivity will be deduced based on bond distances from the force field.

     The `.xyz` is also widely used, containing atomic coordinates only.
-The name of a file with force field parameters can be given in the second line after the molecule name, and in this case connectivity is deduced from the bond lengths in the force field.
+The name of a file with force field parameters can be given in the second line after the molecule name and in this case connectivity is deduced from the bond lengths in the force field.

     There are many free tools to create MDL mol files, xyz files or